WeatherElectric/VoidSpeaker/README.md

 * Can be shuffled in runtime
 * Can be paused
 * MP3 files do not need to be edited anymore, it resizes their images itself now, way easier to use
+* SDK script that allows you to get the current song's metadata

 # IMPORTANT!
 * DEPENDING ON HOW MANY MP3 FILES YOU PUT IN THE FOLDER, THE GAME MAY TAKE LONGER TO START UP!